PacktPublishing/Purple-Team-Strategies/README.md

 **Simon Thoores**
 He is a cybersecurity analyst who specializes in forensics and incident response.
 He started his career as a security analyst after obtaining an engineering diploma in information system architecture with a focus on security.
 He built his forensics and reverse engineering skills during large-scale incident responses, and he finally validated these skills with GCFA.
 Then, he moved to the threat intelligence field to better understand and emulate attackers in order to improve infrastructure security.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801074292">https://packt.link/free-ebook/9781801074292 </a> </p>